joe7575/techage/README.md

 The TA1 mill sound is from https://freesound.org/people/JustinBW/sounds/70200/ The TA1 watermill sound is from https://freesound.org/people/bmoreno/sounds/164182/

-Many thanks to Thomas-S and others for their contributions
+Many thanks to Thomas-S, niklp09, and others for their contributions

 ### Dependencies